-In England, if you want to complain about how a local authority has acted as a landlord, you must complain to the Housing Ombudsman following the procedure as set out in 'Complaints about social landlords'.
+If you want to complain about how a local authority has acted as a landlord, you should complain to the Housing Ombudsman.
 The Housing Ombudsman can conduct joint investigations with the Local Government and Social Care Ombudsman in certain circumstances.